dwhitena/pach-neon/README.md

-# pach-neon
+# Machine Learning pipeline using Nervana Neon and Pachyderm

-An example Pachyderm ML pipeline using Nervana Neon
+This machine learning pipeline integrates Nervana Neon training and inference into a production scale pipeline using Pachyderm.